andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

     from matplotlib import pylab as plt
     plt.ion()

-comparing models on the same plot
+Comparing models on the same plot
 ---------------------------------

 to compare the same model after changing a parameter